Shivansh-Bakshi/ttt-test/README.md

 ## Code Components
 - `index.js` - Router Component to handle navigation across home page and histogram page, with a 404 page, to handle direct URL manipulation

+- `device.js` - Used to specify screen width's to add responsive design through media queries in css

 ### hooks
 - `useD3.js` - Integrating D3 data visualization library with React.
 We cannot use D3 directly since it requires direct manipulation with the DOM elements.